PavanRangani/docs/docs/prd/estate-plan/will.md

 ### UX Rule

 - Show proper message while no records available.
-- Column Name : `Date` & `Notes`.
+- Column Name : `Date` & `Summary`.
   -  `Date`
      -  Shows date of Execution.
-  -  `Notes`
+  -  `Summary`
      -  Shows summary of Will.
-When Notes is too long it will be shown in multiple line (Never show ellipses)
+     -  Summary column will show HTML.
+It will have a maximum width of 1000px.
 - Records will be shown in ascending order of date.
 Oldest record will be shown at top.
 - Notes column maximum width should be 1000px.
 - When Notes is too long it will be shown in multiple line (Never show ellipses)